Septic systems

 Vouchers had an expiration date of 60 days after the issuance date.
 Extensions were available on request.

 It was the homeowner’s responsibility to hire a septic system contractor or company to pump the septic system or install a septic system riser.
-A list of approved companies and contractors is available on the Monroe County Health Department website (click here).
+A list of approved companies and contractors is available on the Monroe County Health Department website (click here and scroll to the bottom of the page).

 Applicants were responsible for all upfront costs.
 It was the applicant’s responsibility to negotiate any delay in payment with their contractor/company.